The Rhodes Scholarships for Canada – A Partnership between the Rhodes Trust and the Second Century Founder John McCall MacBain

 Last year, Canadian Rhodes Scholars came from the following universities: University of Alberta, Dalhousie University, Harvard University, University of Manitoba, McGill University, Mount Allison University, Memorial University of Newfoundland, University of Toronto and University of Victoria.
 Below is a video of the three Class of 2013 Scholars from the University of Toronto:

-Applications for the Rhodes Scholarships for 2015 for Canada are now open: click here.
-Applications will close on 17 October 2014.
+Applications for the Rhodes Scholarships for 2015 for Canada are closed.

 There are six regional committees in Canada responsible for the selection of eleven Scholars annually across the country: